intelliot/x-address-proposal/src/README.md

 ## Sample TypeScript/JavaScript Implementation

-The following is an example of a TypeScript function which will encode an address in a tag in a way that complies with this specification:
+The following is an example of a TypeScript function which will encode an Extended Address in a way that complies with this specification:

 ```ts
 // 1.
 Decode classicAddress to accountID